-This section provides the guidelines that appear in the Economic Guidelines section.
-Use these guidelines and the "For Example..." information that corresponds with each guideline to enhance the class discussion and provide additional information.
+This section provides the guidelines that appear in the Economic Guidelines section of the CD-ROM.
+Use these guidelines and the "For Example..." information that corresponds with each guideline to enhance class discussion and provide additional information.
 A ready-to-copy handout of these guidelines are provided for you in the "Additional Resources" section of this guide.